TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Task-Driven Image Rain and Noise Removal

 \textbf{Task-Driven Approach.} The data-driven methods update parameters by taking a small step along the opposite direction of gradients computed on a batch of data.
-Analogically, the proposed task-driven approach TRNR updates the parameters $\theta$ by taking a small step along the opposite direction of gradients computed on a batch of tasks.
+Analogically, the proposed task-driven approach TRNR updates the parameters $\theta$ by taking a small step along the opposite direction of gradients computed on a batch of tasks, which serves as the outer-level optimization.
 In practice, TRNR first samples a batch of $R$ N-frequency-K-shot learning tasks $\{\tau_j\}_{j=1}^R$.
-Then it adapts the model parameters $\theta$ to each task via gradient descent as formulated in Eq. (\ref{eq:inner-loop}), where $\theta_j$ means the adapted parameters for task $\tau_j$ and $\alpha$ is the step size hyperparameter.
-Note that the model $f_{\theta_j}$ parameterized with $\theta_j$ now can perform well on task $\tau_j$, which indicates that $f_{\theta_j}$ can process $N$ kinds of image patches from N-frequency-K-shot learning task $\tau_j$.

-To take full advantage of image patches that belong to sampled $R$ tasks and make the model learn from these $R$ tasks, we need to make a significant update for model parameters $\theta$.
-Suppose that the updated model parameters are denoted as $\tilde{\theta}$, TRNR updates parameters $\theta$ by taking the inequality formulated as Eq. (\ref{eq:inequal}) as a goal, which means that the performance of the model parameterized with updated parameters $\tilde{\theta}$ on the validation set of all $R$ tasks need to be no worse than the model parameterized with initial parameters $\theta$.

-We make an approximation of $\tilde{\theta}$ as formulated in Eq. (\ref{eq:outer-loop}), which summaries the gradients of $\theta_j\ (j=1, \cdots, R)$ on the validation set of $\tau_j\ (j=1, \cdots, R)$.
-Eq. (\ref{eq:inner-loop}) and Eq. (\ref{eq:outer-loop}) can be explained under the MAML framework, where Eq. (\ref{eq:inner-loop}) represents the base-learning process and Eq. (\ref{eq:outer-loop}) represents the meta-learning process respectively.

-Fig. \ref{fig:TRNR} illustrates the proposed TRNR for learning image rain removal with a few samples.
-By changing MSResNet to DNNet in Fig. \ref{fig:TRNR}, we obtain the task-driven approach for image noise removal.
-In short, we present the details of task-driven learning in Algorithm 2.
+Then TRNR performs the inner-level optimization for each task $\tau_j$ using Eq. (\ref{eq:N-frequency-K-shot learning}) to obtain the adapted parameters $\theta_j$.

+Although model parameterized with $\theta_j$ can now achieve lower loss value on train-set $\mathcal{D}_{\tau_j}^{(train)}$, its generalization ability on validation set $\mathcal{D}_{\tau_j}^{(val)}$ is not guaranteed.
+Therefore, we compute the gradients of $\theta$ at $\theta_j$ on the validation set $\mathcal{D}_{\tau_j}^{(val)}$, which can decrease the loss value on both train-set and validation set of $\tau_j$.
+By summarizing the gradients information over all $R$ tasks, we can make a signifcant update for $\theta$ as formulated in Eq. (\ref{eq:outer-loop}) mathematically.
+Fig. {\ref{fig:TPAFI}} presents an example of task-driven learning, where two 1-frequency-2-shot tasks are sampled to obtain the modified parameters $\tilde{\theta}$.
+We summarize the task-driven approach in Algorithm 2.